reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 ### Preferential treatment based on socioeconomic status

 The vast majority of people believe that universities are morally permitted to grant preferential treatment to individuals from families with lower socioeconomic statuses (SES).
 In fact, when people defend race-based affirmative action to compensate or correct for unfair disadvantages, rarely do people object by negating the importance of compensating or correcting for these disadvantages.
 Rather, the objection is almost always to propose SES-based preferential treatment as a superior alternative to race-based preferential treatment.
 So the idea by most people is that universities *should* compensate or correct for a student's disadvantage, but that this disadvantage is properly accounted for by controlling for a student's SES.
 In other words, the assumption is that any disadvantages due to race are erased after controlling for SES.
 I will argue that this assumption is actually flawed.
-Therefore, if universities are permitted to
+Therefore, if universities are morally permitted to grant preferential treatment to students based on SES, then they are also morally permitted to grant preferential treatment to students base don race.

+Firstly, we must u

 ### Preferential treatment based on non-academic qualities

 Most probably also accept affirmative action by other features

-## Is race-based affirmative action special?
+## Is *racial* discrimination special?

 Is racial discrimination special?
 Neither arbitrary (assuming AA based on income is not arbitrary) nor does it perpetuate subjugation either in purpose or in effect